Poganutrox/GrocerySyncBack/README.md

 # Grocery Sync Backend

 The backend of Grocery Sync is developed using Java and the Spring Framework.
 It is designed to provide a robust and scalable API for the Grocery Sync application, leveraging modern security and database management practices.
-This README focuses on the backend components, highlighting the technologies and methodologies used.

 ## Introduction